ProfessionalsDaniel S. Sinnreich

 - Carnival Corp., the world’s largest cruise operator, and Carnival’s CEO, in obtaining the dismissal of a securities fraud class action in Florida federal court alleging that defendants made material misstatements and omissions concerning the risks posed to Carnival by COVID-19, and about the company’s commitments to regulatory compliance and health and safety.

-- The eight underwriters in the dismissal of an action brought in the New York State Supreme Court under the Securities Act of 1933 in connection with the IPO of Chinese social audio platform Lizhi, Inc.
+- The eight underwriters in the dismissals of actions brought in New York State Supreme Court and New York federal court under the Securities Act of 1933 in connection with the IPO of Chinese social audio platform Lizhi, Inc.

-- PayPal, in the dismissal of a securities class action regarding the company’s regulatory compliance.
+- the dismissal of a securities class action regarding the company’s regulatory compliance; and

-- Snap, Inc. and several of its directors and executives in the defense of a securities class action and related shareholder derivative actions brought by investors alleging false and misleading statements about Snap’s preparation for the rollout by Apple of new privacy changes and their impact on prospective advertising revenue.
+- Snap, Inc. and several of its directors and executives in the dismissal of a securities class action and ongoing defense of related shareholder derivative actions alleging false and misleading statements about Snap’s preparation for the rollout by Apple of new privacy changes and their impact on prospective advertising revenue.

 - Steven A. Cohen and SAC Capital (now Point72 Asset Management), in civil and regulatory matters alleging insider trading, including class action litigation filed by a class of contemporaneous traders alleging insider trading in the securities of Elan and Wyeth.